mdmtk/docs/edge/source/guide/remotecontrol.md

 		<th>Description</th>
 	</tr>
   <tr>
-    <td>Key</td>
+    <td>key</td>
     <td>Mandatory.
 Passed as a query parameter.</td>
 	<td>This is the API key to validate the request.
-This key has to be passed to the applet in the applet launching page.</td>
+This key has to be passed to the Applet in the applet launching page, mentioned as WsApiKey.</td>
   </tr>
 </table>
 </div>